keenlabs/Keen-Docs/source/event_data_modeling/event_data_intro.rst

 Events & Event Data
 ===================
 Our database is optimized to store *event data*.
 Events are actions that occur at a point in time.
 These actions can be performed by a user, an admin, a server, a program, etc. Events have *properties*.
 Properties are the juicy bits of data that describe what is happening and allow you to do in-depth analysis.
-When we talk about “event data” we mean events and all the properties that you send along with them.
+When we talk about "event data" we mean events and all the properties that you send along with them.

 Here is an example of a Purchase event and its properties.
 There's a timestamp property that's automatically included at the top, plus a set of custom properties like item, cost, customer, and store.